kenatiod/MUT/Understanding Machine Understanding.md

 Performing well on these diverse knowledge integration tasks would demonstrate the kind of cognitive flexibility and creative knowledge transfer required for advanced understanding and problem-solving.

+(For a discussion of the limitations of existing knowledge-focused AI benchmarks, and how the MUTT aims to go beyond them, see Appendix A3.)

 #### 5.1.4 -- Perception and Embodiment

 A key aspect of human-level understanding is the ability to perceive and make sense of the world through an embodied form - integrating multimodal sensory inputs, grounding concepts in physical experiences, and dynamically coupling perception with action and environmental interaction.
 As such, the MUTT must go beyond evaluating an AI's capabilities on disembodied tasks and probe its skills in embodied perception, reasoning and behavior.